dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Genomic benchmarking resources.md

 - **Sample E:** mix of A and B (1:24).
 Also termed "LBx-low".
 Median VAF: 0.2%.
 Majority above 0.1%
 - **Sample F:** mix of A and B (1:124).

+### Burning Rock Project data

 > BRP (Burning Rock Dx) assay provided the highest accuracy in the project, and we therefore chose the BRP datasets for our benchmark.
 > [Processing UMI Datasets at High Accuracy and Efficiency with the Sentieon ctDNA Analysis Pipeline | bioRxiv](https://www.biorxiv.org/content/10.1101/2022.06.03.494742v1)

+Sequencing data can be found at:

 - LBx-high (Sample Df): [PRJNA677999 BURNING ROCK SampleDf - SRA - NCBI](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA677999+BURNING+ROCK+SampleDf)
 - LBx-low (Sample Ef):